Ed Orgeron Comments on USA Today Article About LSU Mishandling of Sexual Misconduct Allegations

 When asked for further comment later in the press conference, Orgeron respectfully declined but said "your question is important."

 The investigation launched by USA Today references multiple cases in which multiple people within the LSU administration and football program ignored victim complaints against abusers on the football team.
-The investigation reveals allegations against nine former football players, including running back Derrius Guice and wide receiver Drake Davis.
+The investigation revealed allegations against nine former football players, including running back Derrius Guice and wide receiver Drake Davis, since Orgeron took over as head coach in 2016.

 The two reported incidents came within months of each other in 2016, with the two women telling multiple people at the school at the time, including two coaches, an athletics administrator and a nurse.
 The two women did not report the incidents to law enforcement, according to the report, as LSUPD nor BRPD have any records of them.